Creamy luscious Fresh Sweet Corn Creme Brulee is the perfect summer dessert and is surprisingly easy to make.

 - Plus you can feel virtuous by serving a vegetable for dessert.

-Creme brulee requires just a couple simple ingredients.
+Sweet Corn Creme Brulee requires just a couple simple ingredients.

 If using corn on the cob be sure to save the cob to simmer and add additional flavor to the creme brulee custard.